 Food Growing Schools

-New for 2017 - FoCG volunteers are working with the reception class of St Paul’s Cathedral school with weekly curriculum-based learning sessions on plants and biodiversity.
+In 2017 – FoCG volunteers worked with the reception class of St Paul’s Cathedral school with weekly curriculum-based learning sessions on plants and biodiversity.

-FoCG has also worked with two State primary schools in the City and City fringe to help deliver the Capital Growth Food Growing Schools programme www.foodgrowingschools.org
+FoCG has also worked with two state primary schools in the City and City fringe to help deliver the Capital Growth Food Growing Schools programme.

 Sir John Cass Primary School